 Also, consider collecting the frames when the bees are more likely to be out foraging away from the hive.
 The afternoon is often best.
 Lastly, you’ll want to harvest honey from frames that don't contain any brood cells.
 This last requirement is why many beekeepers include queen excluders in their hives.

-Harvesting Comb Honey
+Honey Harvesting Equipment Comb

 You can completely cut and remove the comb from the frames leaving the cells capped, which allows you to harvest comb honey.
 Comb honey is cut from comb with fully capped cells that don’t contain any brood cells, as demonstrated in this video.